Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

 \subsection{Geometry of convex $\mathbb{RP}^2$-surfaces at poles}

-Theorem \ref{thm_intro1} and the affine sphere construction imply, for any oriented surface $S$, a one-to-one correspondence between convex $\mathbb{RP}^2$-structures and pairs $(\ac{J},\ve{\phi})$ (excluding those such that $(S,\ac{J})$ is parabolic and $\ve{\phi}=0$, see Section \ref{subsec_yau}).
-This raises natural questions on how certain properties of convex $\mathbb{RP}^2$-structures can be determined from the cubic differential side and vice versa.
+Theorem \ref{thm_intro1} and the affine sphere construction yield, for any surface $S$, a one-to-one correspondence between convex $\mathbb{RP}^2$-structures and pairs $(\ac{J},\ve{\phi})$ (excluding those such that $(S,\ac{J})$ is parabolic and $\ve{\phi}=0$, see Section \ref{subsec_yau}).
+One then naturally asks how certain properties of convex $\mathbb{RP}^2$-structures can be read off from the cubic differential side and vice versa.

-The main purpose of this paper is to show that the property of an end of $S$ being a pole for $(\ac{J},\ve{\phi})$ (\ie the end is conformally a puncture for $\ac{J}$ at which $\ve{\phi}$ has a pole, see Section \ref{subsec_puncture}) can be read off from the corresponding convex $\mathbb{RP}^2$-structure: \begin{theorem} Let $\Sigma$ be a Riemann surface endowed with a holomorphic cubic differential $\ve{\phi}$ and $X$ be the convex $\mathbb{RP}^2$-structure on $\Sigma$ given by the complete solution to Wang's equation and the affine sphere construction.
-For every end $p$ of $\Sigma$, the following equivalences hold: \begin{enumerate} \item $p$ is a pole of order at most $2$ if and only if it is a finite volume end for $X$; \item $p$ is a pole of order $d\geq 4$ if and only if $X$ extends to a convex $\mathbb{RP}^2$-structure $X'$ with piecewise geodesic boundary on a surface $\Sigma'$ obtained by attaching to $\Sigma$ a boundary circle around $p$, such that the set of vertices $\Lambda\subset\pa\Sigma'$ has $d-3$ points; \item $p$ is a third order pole if and only if $X$ extends to a convex $\mathbb{RP}^2$-structure $X'$ with geodesic boundary on a surface $\Sigma'$ obtained by attaching to $\Sigma$ a boundary circle around $p$. \end{enumerate} Moreover, in the last case, the boundary holonomy of $X'$ has eigenvalues $\exp\!\big[\sqrt{2}\re(2\pi\ima\, r_j)\big]$, $j=1,2,3$, where $r_1$, $r_2$ and $r_3$ are the cubic roots of the residue $R$ of $\ve{\phi}$ at $p$, and we have $\re(R)>0$ if and only if $X'$ has principal geodesic boundary.
+The main purpose of this paper is to show that, for an end of $S$, the property of being a pole for $(\ac{J},\ve{\phi})$ (\ie the end is conformally a puncture for $\ac{J}$, at which $\ve{\phi}$ has a pole) corresponds to specific behaviors of the $\mathbb{RP}^2$-structure: \begin{theorem} Let $\Sigma$ be a Riemann surface endowed with a holomorphic cubic differential $\ve{\phi}$ and $X$ be the convex $\mathbb{RP}^2$-structure on $\Sigma$ given by the complete solution to Wang's equation and the affine sphere construction.
+For every end $p$ of $\Sigma$, the following equivalences hold: \begin{enumerate} \item $p$ is a pole of order at most $2$ if and only if it is a finite volume end for $X$; \item $p$ is a pole of order $m\geq 4$ if and only if $X$ extends to a convex $\mathbb{RP}^2$-structure $X'$ with piecewise geodesic boundary on a surface $\Sigma'$ obtained by attaching to $\Sigma$ a boundary circle around $p$, such that the set of vertices $\Lambda\subset\pa\Sigma'$ has $m-3$ points; \item $p$ is a third order pole if and only if $X$ extends to a convex $\mathbb{RP}^2$-structure $X'$ with geodesic boundary on a surface $\Sigma'$ obtained by attaching to $\Sigma$ a boundary circle around $p$. \end{enumerate} Moreover, in the last case, the boundary holonomy of $X'$ has eigenvalues $\exp\!\big[\sqrt{2}\re(2\pi\ima\, a_j)\big]$, $j=1,2,3$, where $a_1$, $a_2$ and $a_3$ are the cubic roots of the residue $R$ of $\ve{\phi}$ at $p$, and we have $\re(R)>0$ if and only if $X'$ has principal geodesic boundary.